April 25th 2026 – Purgatory 200k

 This is a challenging route, with approximately 7500 ft of ascent, with much of the climbing occurring in the first 51 miles to Wachusette then Oakham, but there are significant hills in the latter part of the ride as well.

-The first leg has the most elevation gain, topping out at about 1400 feet at the first control at Mt.
+The first leg has the most elevation gain, topping out at about 1400 feet a mile before the first control at Mt.
 Wachusett State Reservation.
-The info control will be at Wachusett visitor center.
-The summit is not on the route, but those seeking extra credit can ride to the top if they wish (assuming the road is open).
-Slower riders are well advised not to tarry along this first and second section, as the cutoff time at Oakham is 5 hour and 24 minutes after the start.
-Oakham is mile 50.8.
+The merchant control will be at Mountainside Bakery Cafe.
+Slower riders are well advised not to tarry along this first and second section, as the cutoff time at Oakham is 5 hour and 28 minutes after the start.
+Oakham is mile 51.3.
 The town common itself feels like a summit on its own as one can see the tall white church building from route 148 and it just keep appearing on the right hand side of the road just up ahead.
 Riders will find friendly volunteer at the Gazebo and Bathroom will be available for riders who gets to Oakham between 10 to Noon inside the library across the street from the Gazebo.

-After Oakham riders get a break in general for the next 33 miles on their way to Purgatory Chasm, winding through first the rural towns of Spencer and Rochdale, then to the southern suburbia towns of Auburn, Millbury and Sutton in Worcester County, before arriving at Purgatory Chasm.
-The control will be along the road (on the opposite side of the chasm though as previous year due to constructions), but as before, anyone who wants extra credit can hike to the Chasm if they wish.
+After Oakham riders get a break in general for the next 33 miles on their way to Purgatory Chasm, winding through first the rural towns of Spencer and Leicester, then to the southern suburbia towns of Auburn, Millbury and Sutton in Worcester County, before arriving at Purgatory Chasm.
+The volunteer staffed control will be at the pavilion next to the chasm entrance.

 The Oakham and Sutton controls will be staffed with NER volunteers and light snacks.
-Mountainside Bakery and Cafe is a worthy stop if one has time in the bank after climbing up Wachusett.
+Mountainside Bakery and Cafe is a worthy stop if one has time in the bank after climbing up to Wachusett.
+Water fountains and restrooms are available at both DCR properties.
 There are other services along the route if needed but services are particularly hard to come by before Spencer at mile 60ish.

 Pictures & Ride Reports: